You see how white Soractus stands there deep with snow

-And how the laboring woods cannot support
+And how the laboring woods struggle to support

-Drive out the cold, Thaliarchus, piling logs
+So drive out the cold, Thaliarchus, piling logs

 High on the fire, and bring out in abundance

-That four-year-old vintage in the Sabine jar.
+The four-year-old wine contained in that Sabine jar.

-They scatter warring winds over raging seas.
+They scatter the warring winds over raging seas.

-Don't bother asking what tomorrow will bring,
+Do not bother asking what tomorrow will bring,

-Consider as gain whatever days fortune
+Consider as gain whatever days fortune grants —

-With low whispering at the appointed hour
+With low-voiced whispering at the appointed hour

-Hiding in the farthest corner, and the pledge
+Who's hiding in the farthest corner, and the pledge

-Torn from her arm or finger, not unyielding.
+That's torn from her arm or finger, not unyielding.

 Peter Saint-Andre > Writings > Ancient Fire